Piraterna: 2000 to present

 Piraterna started the new millennium in the second tier known as the Allsvenskan and in 2003 led by Freddie Lindgren they finally achieved promotion to the Elitserien.
 In 2006 and 2010, they achieved third place finishes.

 In 2011, they had a new look squad that included former world champion Greg Hancock, polish rider Maciej Janowski, and two sets of brothers Piotr Pawlicki Jr., Przemysław Pawlicki, Jonas Davidsson and Daniel Davidsson.
 The club won their first Swedish Speedway Team Championship after winning the Elitserien title, beating Indianerna 93-87.
 After a second place finish in 2012, they won a second title in 2013.

-In 2017, they were relegated but returned to the Elitserien in 2019.
+In 2017, they were relegated but returned to the Elitserien during the 2019 Swedish speedway season and finished 7th.
+In 2020 and 2021, the club survived last place finishes because The Allsvenskan (second-tier league) was not held due to the COVID-19 pandemic and Vetlanda went bankrupt.

+During the 2023 Swedish speedway season, the club performed much better, taking third place in the regular season table but in 2025 once again finished bottom of the table.